Daron Malakian and Scars on Broadway: Hiatus, reformation, and second hiatus (2008–2018)

 In late 2008, Malakian announced that the headlining tour to promote the album's release, which included an appearance on Jimmy Kimmel Live!, would be cancelled with no plans of rescheduling.
 Malakian cited personal reasons as the reason behind the cancellations.
 Malakian later cited burn-out of touring as an additional factor behind the cancellations.
 Interviews with both Cifarelli and Dolmayan suggested that the band was finished.
 When asked later in May 2009 if the band would ever record or perform again, drummer John Dolmayan stated: "I'm not sure, but I do miss it."

 In August 2009, Dolmayan, Perez, Shamoun, and Cifarelli as Scars on Broadway traveled to Iraq for a USO tour across the US army bases, without Malakian.
 Their setlist consisted of covers as well as a few Scars on Broadway songs.
 Perez stated on his Twitter that "the Scars tunes sound amazing but they're not the same without D..."
 On October 31, 2009, Malakian performed with Perez, Dolmayan, and System of a Down bassist Shavo Odadjian for Odadjian's Halloween party at Roxie Theater.
 The group performed a System of a Down song ("Suite-Pee"), a Scars on Broadway song ("They Say") as well as an untitled song.

 On April 10, 2010, the band announced their return show.
 On May 2, Scars on Broadway played a sold out show at The Troubadour in West Hollywood.
-The band performed all of the songs off their first album (except for "Kill Each Other / Live Forever"), as well as a new song "Talkin' Shit".
+The band performed all of the songs of their first album (except for "Kill Each Other / Live Forever"), as well as a new song "Talkin' Shit".
 They also played a cover song "Forever My Queen" by the band Pentagram.
 System of a Down bassist Shavo Odadjian accompanied and played 3rd guitar for "Cute Machines" and "They Say".